wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-6.rst

 * There has been some work on exposing FFI routines in numpypy.

-More importantly, we're closing on being able to run the pure-python part of numpy without modifications.
-This is not getting us close to passing all the tests, but it's a good start.
+* Brian Kearns has made progress in mapping translated _numpypy submodules to the numpy core c-based submodules, furthering the goal of being able to install numpy as a pure-python module with few modifications.

+And now the good news:

-The most important part is the funding.
-While we managed to get a significant amount of money in donations, we only managed to spend around $10 000 from it so far.
-We have issued a call for additional developers, and hope to be able to report on speedier progress soon.
+While our funding drive over 2012 did not reach our goal, we still managed to raise a fair amount of money in donations.
+So far we only managed to spend around $10 000 of it.
+We issued a call for additional developers, and are glad to welcome ___________ to the numpypy team.
+Hopefully we will be able to report on speedier progress soon.

 Cheers,
 Matti Picus, Maciej Fijalkowski